Cookies on this website

 The Institute of Physics Public Engagement Grant scheme is now open for funding applications to run physics-based activities that support the IOP Limit Less campaign (their campaign to support young people to change the world and fulfil their potential by doing physics), and improve people’s relationship with physics in their family or community groups.

-They will be accepting applications on a rolling basis from now until the 6 September and have three decision making points during throughout the year.
+IoP will be accepting applications on a rolling basis from now until the 1 September and have two decision making points during throughout the year, 5 May and 1 September (up to 5pm UK time).

 Anyone can apply, including individuals and groups, you don't need to be a member of the IOP, but there must be a physicist involved.